No Products in the Cart

 Ella and Mia both love playing play doh, Ella was in the middle

-of making a beautiful castle for her princess to live in, she needed the pink play doh to finish her castle.
-Mia took the last of the pink play doh, Ella repeatedly asked for it back but Mia refused.
+of making a beautiful creation and needed more play doh to finish her masterpiece.
+Mia took the last of the play doh, Ella repeatedly asked for it back but Mia refused.
 After the refusal, Ella bit Mia’s arm.
 Mia immediately dropped the play doh and ran away.
-Ella picked up the play doh and finished her beautiful castle.
+Ella picked up the play doh and finished her creation.

 Was Ella bold for biting Mia?
 Did Ella intend on hurting Mia?
 No, of course not!
 Ella was thinking about getting the play doh!
 Although not appropriate, biting was effective for Ella.
 It was an effective way of communicating what she wanted.